 Music and Theatre

-Dr. Gary S. Grant, Professor of Music Education since 1993, has served as Director of Bands (1993-2002) and Music Department Chair for 13 years.
-He received an undergraduate degree in Music Education from the University of Illinois, and a Masters in Conducting and PhD in Music Education from the University of Missouri.
-Before joining the Edinboro faculty, Dr. Grant was the Assistant Director of Bands at the University of Missouri.
-His responsibilities include teaching music methodology, conducting, arranging, and supervision of student teachers.
+Dr. Gary S. Grant, Department Chair and Professor of Music Education, has been a faculty member of Edinboro University since 1993, serving as Director of Bands (1993-2002) and Music Department Chair for 16 years.
+He received an undergraduate degree in Music Education from the University of Illinois, and a Masters in Conducting and PhD in Music Education from the University of Missouri-Columbia.
+Before joining the Edinboro faculty, Dr. Grant was the Assistant Director of Bands at the University of Missouri-Columbia.
+His responsibilities at Edinboro include teaching music methodology, conducting, arranging, brass class, First Year Experience courses, and supervision of student teachers.

-Dr. Grant is active as a clinician and adjudicator for Concert, Jazz, and Marching Bands internationally.
-While on sabbatical (2011-2012), he researched technology in the classroom, and has presented numerous technology related lectures in the areas of the iPad as a teaching tool, website design and creation, and on-line teaching.
+Dr. Grant is active as a clinician and adjudicator for Concert, Jazz, and Marching Bands throughout the US and Canada.
+While on sabbatical during the 2011-2012 academic year, he researched the use of technology in the classroom, and has presented numerous technology related lectures and presentations on and off campus.
+Some of the areas include using the iPad as a teaching tool, website design and creation, and on-line teaching.

-Twice a finalist for the Edinboro University Educator of the Year award (2010, 2014) and twice nominated to "Who's Who Among America's Teachers", Dr. Grant received the 2005 Edinboro University Advisor of the Year award in recognition for his contributions towards a student-centered learning environment.
-PHI MU ALPHA Sinfonia awarded him the prestigious Orpheus Award (2009) for significant and lasting contributions to the cause of music in America.
+He has twice been a finalist for the Edinboro University Educator of the Year award (2010, 2014) and twice nominated to "Who's Who Among America's Teachers".
+Dr. Grant received the 2005 Edinboro University Advisor of the Year award in recognition for his contributions towards a student-centered learning environment.
+PHI MU ALPHA Sinfonia awarded him the prestigious Orpheus Award in 2009 for significant and lasting contributions to the cause of music in America.

-Co-coordinator of the Scotland Study Abroad Program, Dr. Grant has traveled to Scotland three times, teaching 'Music of the British Isles', and is organizing another trip in 2018.
-Originally from the Northwest Chicago suburbs, he lives in Edinboro with his wonderful wife and amazing dog.
+Co-coordinator of the Scotland Study Abroad Program with Dr. Tim Thompson, Dr. Grant has traveled to Scotland four times, teaching 'Music of the British Isles'.
+Originally from the Northwest Chicago suburbs, he lives in Edinboro with his wonderful wife and amazing dogs.

 Chuck Lute is currently a member of the music faculty at Edinboro University, where he directs the Spirit of the Scots Marching Band, teaches Highland Percussion and the Symphonic Wind Ensemble and has been the director of the University Community Orchestra.
 He received his Bachelor of Music Education degree, his Master in Music Education degree, and his Secondary Principals Certification from Edinboro University.
 He also has taught high school instrumental music in the Erie School District for 35 years.